bedwards254/testBDBC/_posts/2019-01-28-Optical-discs.md

 ### CAPTURE DISK IMAGE USING ISOBUSTER:
 1. Switch to the Windows side of the machine.
 See [here](https://bedwards254.github.io/testBDBC/jekyll/2019/01/22/BC-Windows-Switch.html) for instructions.
-2. Power on the hard drive dock (DA Backup) and create a new folder in the diskImagesdirectory, named collectionName_diskImages (e.g., Cleage_diskImages).
+2. Power on the hard drive dock and create a new folder in the diskImages directory, named collectionName_diskImages (e.g., Cleage_diskImages).
-3. Launch IsoBuster.
+3. Launch *IsoBuster*.
 4. Insert disc, if not already loaded.
 After a few seconds, the disc’s file tree should load in the IsoBuster window.
-5. Select the disc and right-click to open the Extractionmenu.
+5. Select the disc and right-click to open the *Extraction menu*.
-6. Select Extract CD <Image> > RAW (*.bin, *.iso).
+6. Select *Extract CD <Image> > RAW (*.bin, *.iso)*.
-7. Navigate to the directory created at step 4 and enter a file name for the disk image.
+7. Navigate to the directory created at step 2 and enter a file name for the disk image.
 Use MSS#_ID (e.g., 1000_01).
-8. From the dropdown menu, change the Save as typeto *.bin.
+8. From the dropdown menu, change the *Save as* type to *.bin.
-9. Hit Save.
+9. Hit *Save*.

 **NOTE:** If IsoBuster encounters an unreadable sector, an error message will ask if you want to retry imaging, select one of four options and proceed with imaging, or quit.
 One selection will be checked by default